Scale invariance vs conformal invariance: Other dimensions or less symmetry

 We now compute the scale dependence of the sphere partition function.
 Since $T^{\mu}_{\ \mu} = \mathcal{B}^I O_I$, we can derive

 which gives the perturbative F-theorem with the renormalizability as long as $\hat{g}_{IJ}$ is positive definite.

 On the other hand, if the theory is scale invariant (but not necessarily conformal invariant), the energy-momentum tensor is divergence of a certain current: $T^{\mu}_{\ \mu} = D^\mu J_\mu$.
-Thus, the partition function cannot depend on the scale as long as the Virial current is well-defined.\footnote{A counterexample is the three-dimensional free Maxwell field theory.
+Thus, the partition function cannot depend on the scale as long as the virial current is well-defined.\footnote{A counterexample is the three-dimensional free Maxwell field theory because the virial current in the dual frame is not gauge invariant as we showed in section \ref{examples}.
 The author would like to thank Z.~Komargodski for pointing out the fact.} Therefore we should obtain

 which is possible only if $\mathcal{B}^I=0$ as long as the metric $\hat{g}_{IJ}$ is positive definite.
-Therefore, we can conclude that the scale invariance must imply conformal invariance within perturbation theory in $d=3$.
+Therefore, we can conclude that scale invariance must imply conformal invariance within perturbation theory in $d=3$ dimension.

-For a consistency check of the above argument, we would like to point out the effect of the operator identity $\mathcal{B}^I O_I = \beta^I O_I + \beta^a \partial_\mu J^\mu_a$.
+For a consistency check of the above argument, we would like to point out the effect of the operator identity $\mathcal{B}^I O_I = \beta^I O_I + v^a \partial_\mu J^\mu_a$.
 Since the total derivative does not contribute to the partition function after spatial integration, \eqref{secondderiv} can be also written as